 Pig butchery scams often take the form of cryptocurrency schemes, but they can also involve other types of financial trading.
 The scammers will typically present themselves as successful cryptocurrency investors and try to convince the victim to invest as well, often suggesting that they can make a lot of money quickly.

 After a period of days, weeks, or even months, where the fraudster will attempt to build rapport and foster trust, the scammer will typically request payment upfront for their investment opportunity, usually through wire transfer.
 To make the scam appear more legitimate, the scammer may set up a malicious app or web platform that mimics the look and feel of a trustworthy financial institution.
 They may also use curated market data to give the impression of a profitable investment opportunity.
 Once the victim funds their "investment account", they may even see their balance "grow" which could be a fake account balance.
+However, once a payment. or even multiple payments, have been made, the scammer will disappear and the victim will have no way to recover their money. |

 How do you avoid these scams?